Leilei-astro/Leilei-astro.github.io/contents/research.md

             <div class="research-body">
                 <h3 class="research-title">Sky Survey</h3>
                 <p class="research-desc">
-                    Survey strategy, sensitivity limit and identification of survey variable sources of survey telescopes.
+                    Sky surveys and the development of high-performance survey telescopes have enabled us to acquire data with greater statistical power.
+I have had the privilege of participating in research on several survey telescopes, and I am also using sky survey observations to study the properties of the universe.
+Additional key words: Survey strategy, sensitivity limit and identification of survey variable sources of survey telescopes.
                     X-ray afterglow of gamma ray bursts, X-ray radiation of kilonovae and ultra-bright supernovae.
                     Pulsar X-ray Halo.
                 </p>